-Possible value Notes Name of directory to back up The Storage Management Application sets the FILESYSTEM variable to the name of the path to be backed up.
+Possible value Notes The Storage Management Application sets the FILESYSTEM variable to the name of the path to be backed up.

 FUTURE_FILES

 Possible value Notes y or n Enables back up of files created after the start of the current backup.
 With NDMP version 2, the inode number that identifies a file can be reused during a backup, thereby causing the backup to fail.
 By default, therefore, only files created before the start of the backup are backed up.
 To override this behavior, set FUTURE_FILES=y.